yugabyte/yugabyte-db/docs/content/preview/develop/build-apps/cloud-add-ip.md

 The tutorials assume you have deployed a YugabyteDB cluster in YugabyteDB Managed or locally.
 Refer to [Quick start](../../../quick-start-yugabytedb-managed/).

-In addition, **if you are using YugabyteDB Managed**, you need the following to run the sample applications:
+In addition, if you are using YugabyteDB Managed, you need the following to run the sample applications:

-- The cluster CA certificate
+- The cluster CA certificate.
-- Your computer added to the cluster IP allow list
+- Your computer added to the cluster IP allow list.
-- If your cluster is deployed in a VPC, you need Public Access enabled if you want to connect your application from a public IP address (this doesn't apply if you are using a Sandbox cluster)
+- If your cluster is deployed in a VPC, you need Public Access enabled if you want to connect your application from a public IP address (this doesn't apply if you are using a Sandbox cluster).

 {{< note title="Note" >}}

-To take advantage of smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
+To use smart driver load balancing features when connecting to clusters in YugabyteDB Managed, applications using smart drivers must be deployed in a VPC that has been peered with the cluster VPC.
 For information on VPC networking in YugabyteDB Managed, refer to [VPC network](../../../yugabyte-cloud/cloud-basics/cloud-vpcs/).

 For applications that access the cluster from a non-peered network, use the upstream PostgreSQL driver instead; in this case, the cluster performs the load balancing.
 Applications that use smart drivers from non-peered networks fall back to the upstream driver behaviour automatically.